Assess Vulnerability & Risk

 Decision point

 Can you accept the risk climate presents to your assets?
-If not—continue on to Step 3.
+If not—continue to Investigate Options »

 Instructions on these pages encourage you to gather specific types of information.
 You may find it convenient to download this prepared spreadsheet and use it to record input as you move through the steps.